mattruma/MJR068/README.md

 The Git repository is located at <https://github.com/mattruma/MJR068>.

+The Azure DevOps project is located at <https://dev.azure.com/maruma/MJR068>.

 ## Links

 [Creating an Azure Service Principal for use with an Azure Resource Manager service connection](https://azuredevopslabs.com/labs/devopsserver/azureserviceprincipal/)